pratzzz2432/barn_monitor/README.md

-# Smart Cattle Farm Gas Monitoring System
+# BarnAir Monitor: Smart Cattle Farm Gas Monitoring System

 This repository contains a comprehensive IoT and AI-based solution for monitoring, predicting, and alerting farmers about harmful gas emissions in cattle farms.
-The system uses a network of sensors to detect methane, ammonia, and carbon monoxide levels, along with temperature and humidity data, to provide real-time monitoring and predictive analytics.
+The BarnAir Monitor system uses a network of sensors to detect methane, ammonia, and carbon monoxide levels, along with temperature and humidity data, to provide real-time monitoring and predictive analytics through an intuitive mobile application.

 ## Table of Contents
 - [System Overview](#system-overview)